rocicorp/undo/README.md

 ## <b>undo</b>

 Executes the undo function of the current entry in the undoRedo stack.
-If the current entry has groupId it will check the upcoming undo entry.
-If the upcoming undo entry also has the same `groupId` the function will recursively call undo until it runs into a entry that has has a different `groupId` or is `undefined`.
+If the current entry has groupID it will check the upcoming undo entry.
+If the upcoming undo entry also has the same `groupID` the function will recursively call undo until it runs into a entry that has has a different `groupID` or is `undefined`.

 ---

 ## <b>redo</b>

 Executes the redo function of the current entry in the undoRedo stack.
-If the current entry has groupId it will check the upcoming redo entry.
-If the upcoming redo entry also has the same `groupId` the function will recursively call redo until it runs into a entry that has has a different `groupId` or is `undefined`.
+If the current entry has groupID it will check the upcoming redo entry.
+If the upcoming redo entry also has the same `groupID` the function will recursively call redo until it runs into a entry that has has a different `groupID` or is `undefined`.

 ---

 ## <b>startGroup</b>

-Sets the undo manager to add `groupId` to all subsequent entries.
+Sets the undo manager to add `groupID` to all subsequent entries.
 Sets the `isGrouping` internal state of the stack to `true`

 ---

 ## <b>endGroup</b>

-Sets the undo manager to mark all subsequent added entries `groupId` to `undefined`.
+Sets the undo manager to mark all subsequent added entries `groupID` to `undefined`.
 Sets the `isGrouping` internal state of the stack to `false`

 ---